cdotrus/wharf/README.md

 As a user, it is recommended to grab an image that is a _stack_.
 If you are looking to contribute or make adjustments, you may want to pull from a lower layer.
 All images are publicly available on [DockerHub](https://hub.docker.com/u/chaseruskin).

 Each stack has a special file "/etc/tools" that can be used to display the available tools' versions.
-To check the version of tools being used in a particular docker image, just run:
+To check the version of tools being used within a particular docker image, just run:
 ```
-source /etc/tools
+bash /etc/tools
 ```

 ## Contributing